PeterEB/coap-shepherd/README.md

 var cnode = cserver.find('foo_name');

 if (cnode) {
-    // do something upon the cnode, like cnode.read() }
+    // do something upon the cnode, like cnode.readReq() }
 ```